Nicollier Menestrel: Operational history

-The first prototype HN 433 flew on 25 November 1962 and Menestrel aircraft have continued to be home built from plans since then.
-4 more HD 433s have appeared on the French register.
+The first prototype HN 433 flew on 25 November 1962 and Menestrel aircraft have continued to be homebuilt from plans since then.
+Four more HD 433s have appeared on the French register.
 The more powerful HN 434 proved more popular, with 23 on the French register and 1 on the Finnish.

 The two-seat HN 700 has been the most successful of the three variants in numerical terms.
 56 have been registered in France and at least one in Spain.
-In the UK 8 examples have had Permits to Fly.
+In the UK, 8 examples have had Permits to Fly.
 Others remain under construction.
 The only HN 701 to appear on the French register, F-PLMT, has a tricycle undercarriage.

 A Centre d'essais en vol evaluation of the HN 434 declared it to be the best handling sportplane in Europe.